MarchImportant

 March 12, 1683: Died March 10, 1744)

 French-English chaplain and physicist.
+He studied at Oxford, became

-He studied at Oxford, became experimental assistant to Sir Isaac Newton.
-As curator
+experimental assistant to Sir Isaac Newton.
+As curator at the Royal

-(advocating, substantiating and popularizing the work of Isaac Newton) attracted
+electricity (advocating, substantiating and popularizing the work

-a wide audience.
-In electricity, he first used the terms conductor and insulator.
+of Isaac Newton) attracted a wide audience.
+In electricity, he first

-He repeated and extended the work of Stephen Gray in electricity.
-He proposed
+the work of Stephen Gray in electricity.
+He proposed a scheme for

-a scheme for heating vessels such as salt-boilers by steam instead of fire.
+heating vessels such as salt-boilers by steam instead of fire.
 He

-made inventions of his own, such as a planetarium, and improvements to machines,
+made inventions of his own, such as a planetarium, and improvements

-such as Thomas Savery's steam engine (by adding a safety valve, and using an internal
+to machines, such as Thomas Savery's steam engine (by adding a safety

-water jet to condense the steam in the displacement chambers) and a ventilator
+valve, and using an internal water jet to condense the steam in

-at the House of Commons.
 He was a prolific author and translator.

 March